Ecclesiastical Germany

 Core Abbacies

-Countries under the sovereignty of Abbacies, but administered by other parties
+Countries under the sovereignty of remote Abbacies, but administered by other parties